 Instead of blindly loading your plate with every finger food in sight, take a moment to scan the spread of party food so you know exactly what you have to choose from.
 Then help yourself to two or three things you truly love.

 Eating Light Tip #13: Back Away from the Buffet

-"An important party rule is don't linger by the food," says Brian Wansink, Ph.D., author of Mindless Eating: Why We Eat More Than We Think.
-"If it's right in front of you, you'll be more tempted to pick at it—even if you're stuffed."
-Be prepared for your next holiday party with this guide to the best and worst foods from a buffet.
+"An important party rule is don't linger by the food," says Brian Wansink, Ph.D., author of Mindless Eating: Why We Eat More Than We Think

 Eating Light Tip #14: Cook with Yogurt

 Substitute nonfat plain yogurt for sour cream in recipes like mashed potatoes and you'll save a whopping 341 calories and 45 grams of fat per cup.
-Plus, you'll add a dose of calcium (this flavor-packed snack is another great source of calcium).
+Plus, you'll add a dose of calcium (check out other ways to add more calcium to your diet).